-- Senior Interns will receive individualized "refresher" training as requested/needed.
+- Senior interns (2nd year) will receive additional training as needed/requested.

 Q: Is prior pharmacy experience required?

-- No. While this experience may be beneficial, it is not required for the internship program.
+- Definitely not!
+While prior pharmacy or healthcare experience can be beneficial, it is not required for the internship program.

 Q: What other opportunities are available during the Intern Program?